reframejs/reframe/docs/overview.template.md

 Reframe's basic usage is designed to be as easy as possible.
 But Reframe also supports customization.
-While many customization are easy to achieve,
+While many customizations are easy to achieve,
 Reframe allows "full customization": virtually everything is customizable.

 Examples of customizations that are easy to achieve:
  - Custom server
    - Add server routes to create RESTful/GraphQL API endpoints, authentication endpoints, etc.
-   - Custom hapi server config (Reframe uses the hapi server framework by default)
+   - Custom hapi server config.
+(Reframe, by default, uses the hapi server framework.)
-   - Use a process manager such as PM2
+   - Use a process manager such as PM2.
    - etc.
  - Custom browser JavaScript
    - Add error logging, analytics logging, etc.
-   - Full control of the hydration process
+   - Full control of the hydration process.
    - etc.
  - Custom transpiling & bundling
    - Reframe can be used with almost any webpack config.
 (Reframe assumes pretty much nothing about the webpack config.)
    - TypeScript support
    - CSS preprocessors support, such as PostCSS, SASS, etc.
    - etc.
- - Custom routing library (Reframe uses Crossroads.js by default)
+ - Custom routing library.
+(Reframe uses Crossroads.js by default.)
- - Custom view library such as Preact
+ - Custom view library such as Preact.
  - etc.

 Beyond these easy customizations,
-Reframe is designed with "full customization" in mind.
+Reframe is designed with "full customization" in mind:
 Reframe consists of three packages:
-`@reframe/build` that transpiles and bundles, `@reframe/server` that creates the server, `@reframe/browser` that hydrates the page in the browser.
-Each of these packages can be replaced with code of your own.
+`@reframe/build` that transpiles and bundles, `@reframe/server` that creates the server, `@reframe/browser` that hydrates the page in the browser, and each of these packages can be replaced with code of your own.
 This means that, if you replace all these three packages with your own code, you effectively get rid of Reframe.

 Examples of customization achievable by replacing Reframe packages: